ErickYataco/EKS-Terraform/README.md

 ## Prerequisites

+- Terraform
 - Kubectl
 - aws-iam-authenticator

 ## TODO

 - [x] Terraform with standar configuration to EKS
-- [ ] Script to automatically set kubeconfig on deploy machine
+- [x] Script to automatically set kubeconfig on deploy machine
 - [ ] Add istio as part of deploy
 - [ ] Add settiable yaml project as part of deploy
 - [ ] Add helm to control yaml project deploy